THE CHURCHYARD AND THE WAR GRAVES

 The Royal Air Force College is one of the RAF's largest units and occupies two thirds of the parish.
 It actually straddles three parishes but the bulk of the College is in Cranwell.
 Although the RAF College has three churches: St Michael's, St Peter's and St Andrew's (not to be confused with the Cranwell Parish Church of St Andrew's) none of these churches has a burial ground and deaths at the College usually result in a burial in the parish churchyard.
 Learning to fly has always been hazardous and it is possible to trace from the military graves the development of aviation from airships to the aircraft of today.
 There are about 200 military graves in the churchyard.

-There are three categories of military grave:
+There are six categories of military grave: